 Table 2 highlights the limitations of existing online TPD platforms.
-The proposed website aims to overcome these issues by ensuring open access and strengthening community engagement.
+The proposed website seeks to address these issues by ensuring open access and strengthening community engagement.
 It provides equitable access to all teachers who require knowledge and support.
 However, current forums have not fully maximized the potential of community-based TPD.
-In this context, the role of LPTK is crucial in facilitating networks that include teachers, lecturers, and practitioners, allowing for more impactful collaboration and support.
+In this context, the role of LPTK is crucial in facilitating networks that involve teachers, lecturers, and practitioners, thereby enabling more impactful collaboration and support.

-Most existing TPD-compatible websites are currently located outside of Indonesia, such as waterford.org, learningforjustice.org, teachingchannel.com, scilearn.com, nea.org, ascd.org, simplek12.com, loc.gov, teachersfirst.com, teach.kqed.org, edweek.org, sharemylesson.com, coursera.org, and others.
-Some needs, especially related to local wisdom and other specific problems in Indonesia, need to be accommodated.
-Existing websites have varied designs, features, and delivery methods.
+Most existing TPD-compatible websites are currently based outside of Indonesia, such as waterford.org, learningforjustice.org, teachingchannel.com, scilearn.com, nea.org, ascd.org, simplek12.com, loc.gov, teachersfirst.com, teach.kged.org, edweek.org, sharemylesson.com, coursera.org, and others.
+Specific needs, particularly those related to local wisdom and context-specific challenges in Indonesia, still need to be accommodated.
+Existing websites vary in design, features, and delivery methods.
 However, in-depth analysis is the key differentiator carried out in this study.
-In this study, several TPD websites were compared to determine the website redesign that is in accordance with the needs analysis related to potential TPD programs.
-In addition to addressing the identified issues associated with traditional PCD, the proposed website is not just a digital repository; it is a thoughtfully designed professional development ecosystem that addresses the systemic weaknesses of traditional professional development (TPD).
-It includes a diagnostic-driven personalization engine, supports independent and reflective learning, enables sustainable scalability through asynchronous delivery, and incorporates measurable indicators for assessing learning outcomes.
+In this study, several TPD websites were compared to determine the website redesign that aligns with the needs analysis related to potential TPD programs.
+Beyond addressing the identified issues associated with traditional PCD, the proposed website is not merely a digital repository but a thoughtfully designed professional development ecosystem that tackles the systemic weaknesses of traditional TPD.
+It incorporates a diagnostic-driven personalization engine, supports independent and reflective learning, enables sustainable scalability through asynchronous delivery, and incorporates measurable indicators for assessing learning outcomes.
 With these integrated features, the platform provides a transformative alternative to conventional, rigid TPD practices.

-Based on the description above, Indonesia's current teacher-professional development (TPD) approach is inadequate.
+Based on the description above, Indonesia's current teacher-professional development (TPD) approach remains inadequate.
 These approaches often neglect actual teacher needs and overlook the potential of community-based empowerment.
-Existing teacher forums, such as KKG and MGMP, often limit participation and focus primarily on administrative tasks, neglecting important pedagogical strategies and ongoing guidance.
-We aimed to investigate these specific research questions: (a) What kinds of TPD activities can LPTK prepare to organize? and (b) What website designs are p-ISSN: 2721-852X; e-ISSN: 2721-7965 IJORER, Vol. 5, No. 6, December 2024 Page 1-15 © 2024 IJORER International Journal of Recent Educational Research appropriate for TPD programs?
+Existing teacher forums, such as KKG and MGMP, frequently limit participation and focus primarily on administrative tasks, thereby neglecting important pedagogical strategies and ongoing guidance.
+This study investigates these specific research questions: (a) What kinds of TPD activities can LPTK prepare to organize? and (b) What website designs are appropriate for TPD programs?
 This study aims to produce a redesigned website that can offer TPD programs by empowering community elements from various academics.
 This study contributes by integrating community-based approaches into the design of TPD platforms.